 - Once completed, make another separate backup of your “iTunes Library.itl” and XML files from your iTunes folder, just in case.

-- Finally, configure and run the AppleScript above with the paths of your temporary iTunes media folder (for the iCloud downloads made in Steps 2 + 3) and your external media folder that you wish to merge into your active iTunes library.
-You should be able to run this script on as many different past computers' iTunes media folders as you'd like to fill in any missing files on your local iTunes library.
-(Do this just by reconfiguring the second folder at the top of the AppleScript to that computer's iTunes media path if it is available on an external drive or wherever.) — The script will automatically check to see if any previously “iCloud-only” songs are available in the configured external folder and then switch the iTunes version to then reference those files instead of the temporary iCloud-only copies that you downloaded in Step 3!
-Check the log/output of the AppleScript afterward using the “Results” section at the bottom of the AppleScript Editor window to be sure that no files are erroring out or if any are still not found.
+- Finally, configure and run the AppleScript above with the paths of your temporary iTunes media folder (for the iCloud downloads made in Steps 2 and 3) and your external media folder that you wish to merge into your active iTunes Library.
+You should be able to run this script on as many different past computers' iTunes media folders as you'd like to fill in any missing files on your local iTunes Library.
+(Do this just by reconfiguring the second folder at the top of the AppleScript to that computer's iTunes media path if it is available on an external drive, or wherever.) — The script will automatically check to see if any previously “iCloud-only” songs are available in the configured external folder and then switch the iTunes version to then reference those files instead of the temporary iCloud-only copies that you downloaded in Step 3!
+Check the log/output of the AppleScript afterward using the “Results” section at the bottom of the AppleScript Editor window to be sure that no files are erroring out or if any are still “not found.”

 - After you've run the AppleScript successfully, run it a few more times to be sure that no additional files show up with a “!” next to them in the logging/results/events window area.
 If more files show up, rename them within your externally archived iTunes media folders (using the Finder) to match the exact directory structure that the AppleScript above looks for based on your configuration.
 This is also based on iTunes' own directory structure and usually consists of the current artist, album, and track name in your active iTunes Library.
 The script will automatically reassign the tracks to the ones in that external location… only as necessary, and even on subsequent runs.